Back to blog

 Canadian Human Rights Act

-Enacted in 1977, the Human Rights Act made it illegal to discriminate against people against, “race, national or ethnic origin, colour [sic], religion, age, sex, sexual orientation, marital status, family status, [and] disability…”
+Enacted in 1977, the Canadian Human Rights Act made it illegal to discriminate against people on the basis of “race, national or ethnic origin, colour [sic], religion, age, sex, sexual orientation, marital status, family status, and disability…” Additionally, the act prohibits discrimination in the provision of foods, services, facilities, or accommodation in the workplace or in employment applications and advertisements.

 Government of Canada Web Standards

 The Government of Canada Web Standards took effect in 2011 to replace the Government of Canada Common Look and Feel Standards of 2001.
 After being updated in 2013, the Web Standards require government websites to be accessible to people with disabilities.
-To make their websites accessible, they must comply with the Web Content Accessibility Guidelines 2.0 Level AA.
+This means conforming with the accessibility guidelines included in WCAG 2.0 Level AA.

 Accessibility for Ontarians with Disabilities Act (AODA)

-As one of the more progressive Civil Rights Laws in the world, AODA was enacted in 2005 and amended in 2016 with the mission of creating a barrier-free society by 2025.
-It requires public sector organizations and large private sector and non-profit organizations with more than 50 employees to make their websites accessible to people with disabilities.
-They must make their websites accessible using Web Content Accessibility Guidelines 2.0 Level AA by 2021.
+As one of the world's more progressive Civil Rights Laws, the AODA was enacted in 2005 and later amended in 2016 to create a barrier-free society by 2025.
+Under the AODA, public sector organizations, large private sector, and non-profit organizations with more than 50 employees in Ontario are to make their websites accessible to people with disabilities.
+This requires conforming with WCAG 2.0 Level AA guidelines.

 European Union